high protein indian breakfast recipes for weight loss and muscle gain

 2. Can vegetarian Indian breakfasts provide enough protein?

 Yes.
 Ingredients like paneer (18g/100g), moong dal (24g/100g dry), and besan (22g/100g) are excellent protein sources.
-A moong dal chilla with paneer filling provides approximately 18–22 grams of protein per serving.
+A moong dal chilla with paneer filling provides approximately 18–22 grams of protein per serving without any non-vegetarian ingredients.

 No. Paneer bhurji, tofu bhurji, and moong dal chilla are fully vegetarian options that provide 14–22g protein per serving without eggs.
+Indian vegetarian ingredients are well-equipped to meet protein targets at breakfast.

 4. Which Indian breakfast is best for muscle gain?

-5. How much protein should breakfast contain?
+5. How much protein should a breakfast contain?

 7. Is oats a good protein option for Indian breakfast?